pytorch/kineto/tb_plugin/README.md

         * Data Transfer Time (us): Total time actually used for data transfer in operator of this type.
         * Ave Data Transfer Time (us): Average time actually used for data transfer in each operator of this type.

+### PyTorch Profiler TensorBoard Plugin 0.2 Release Notes

+Known Issues: This software does not support Python 3.9.0, 3.9.1, 3.9.2.
+If the tensorboard launching reports error message "ImportError" and "circular import", please update your Python to higher version.